 The COVID-19 vaccines are highly effective.
 However, just like some other vaccines, health officials have found that there has been a gradual decline in protective antibodies over time.
 This has been observed in adults who had their primary series many months ago.
 It is important to know that the decline is gradual and that your primary series will keep you well protected until you get a booster dose.

-As of April 2022, the province is also offering second round of boosters, beginning with Indigenous people aged 55 and older who have had their first booster shot six or more months ago.
+The province also offers a second round of boosters for Indigenous people aged 55 and older who have had their first booster shot six or more months ago.
+For those Indigenous people under age 55, a second booster will be available in the fall of 2022.

 Both Pfizer-BioNTech (Comirnaty) and Moderna (SpikeVax) vaccines will be used for boosters.
 If you had the one-dose Janssen vaccine for your primary series, you will be invited to receive an mRNA vaccine eight weeks later for your booster shot.